You may have read my other article that was about how to be a successful trainer. This article may sound similar but is much different.

-Most personal trainers are not dietitians or registered nutrition experts, but most have a reasonably good idea of how to eat healthy so that they can see optimum results.
-And although you may not be licensed to give advice, you can still provide general guidelines to your clients.
+Most personal trainers are not dietitians or registered nutrition experts, but most have a good idea of eating healthy to see optimum results.
+And although you may not be licensed to advise, you can still provide general guidelines to your clients.

-It may seem silly to tell your client to stop eating junk food and to start eating more fruits and vegetables.
+It may seem silly to tell your client to stop eating junk food and to start eating more fruits and vegetables; that is what the human body needs.
 In all honesty, they probably already know that they should do that.
 The difference is hearing it from you.

 Become a diverse personal trainer to handle any situation